 Backstory and Context

 The Price House was designed in the popular Queen Anne style of the late nineteenth and early twentieth centuries.
 The house's recognizable stone tower was added after Price saw the tower Jacobs incorporated in the Garlow House.
 The tower is often why the house is referred to as the "Sandcastle house."
+The building originally featured custom-made Tiffany windows, one of which is still extant and depicts a woman playing a harp.
 The Price House later served as the Sigma Nu fraternity and as a branch of the Fraternal Order of the Eagles.
 The Appalachian Gallery moved into the house in 2011.

 Fleming, Dolores.
 "Elmer Forrest Jacobs." e-WV: The West Virginia Encyclopedia.
 December 7, 2015.
 Accessed August 2018. https://www.wvencyclopedia.org/articles/954